williamsdb/php2Bluesky/readme.md

 Now you can inspect and update index.php to get some examples.

-You can read more about how this all works in [this blog post](https://www.spokenlikeageek.com/2023/11/06/posting-to-bluesky-via-the-api-from-php-part-one/).
+If you are interested in what is happening under the hood then read [this series of blog posts](https://www.spokenlikeageek.com/tag/bluesky/).

 ### Prerequisites